atteneder/glTFast/Documentation~/UpgradeGuides.md

 - Removed direct access to fields (replaced by getter-property, where required)
 - More consistent naming of assemblies, namespaces, classes, constants, static members, etc.
   - Renamed and moved classes/structs to different files.
-- Auto-formatted code for consistent line-endings and code look (a necessary, one-time evil; might be troublesome if you forked glTFast)
+- Auto-formatted code for consistent line-endings and code look (a necessary, one-time evil; might be troublesome if you forked *Unity glTFast*)

 If you have issues, please also go through the 5.0.0 changelog entry and feel free to reach out for support.